mjpernot/mongo-rep-admin/README.md

     - python-lib
     - mongo-lib

-  * FIPS Environment
-    If operating in a FIPS 104-2 environment, this package will require at least a minimum of pymongo==3.8.0 or better.
+  * FIPS Environment:  If operating in a FIPS 104-2 environment, this package will require at least a minimum of pymongo==3.8.0 or better.
 It will also require a manual change to the auth.py module in the pymongo package.
 See below for changes to auth.py.
     - Locate the auth.py file python installed packages on the system in the pymongo package directory.
     - Edit the file and locate the \_password_digest function.
     - In the \_password_digest function there is an line that should match: "md5hash = hashlib.md5()".
 Change it to "md5hash = hashlib.md5(usedforsecurity=False)".